syncfusion-content/windowsforms-docs/WindowsForms/treeview/TreeNodeAdvCustomization.md

 To Add the custom control to a node as follows

-<b>Step 1</b>: Create the instance of custom control and customize location and size of the custom control.
+Step 1.
+Create the instance of custom control and customize location and size of the custom control.

 {% capture codesnippet1 %}​
 {% tabs %}